ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/00-introduction.md

     interface Stack of T:
         (...)
-        size() -> Int   // Returns the number of elements on the stack peek() -> T     // Returns the top element, but does not remove it
+        size(stack) -> Int   // Returns the number of elements on the stack peek(stack) -> T     // Returns the top element, but does not remove it

 Although different implementations of an abstract data type offer the same operations,